ratoru/qmk_userspace/README.md

 These are my keymaps for the [Kyria rev3](https://github.com/splitkb/kyria), [Aurora Sweep](https://splitkb.com/collections/keyboard-kits/products/aurora-sweep), and Corne.
 Learn more about how and why I created them by reading [my guide](https://ratoru.com/blog/choose-the-right-base-layout).

-Since first creating the keymaps, a lot has changed in the keyboard layout space.
-The introduction of new evaluation metrics has lead to much more optimized layouts than `Colemak-DH`, my previous layout.
-I am now using `Graphite`.
+Since created my first keymap, a lot has changed in the keyboard layout space.
+The introduction of new evaluation metrics has lead to much more optimized layouts than `Colemak-DH`, my original layout.
+I am now using `Gallium` with `Graphite` punctuation.
+To make the Gallium layout work with German, I wrote a custom **magic key**.
+See the `Arcane` section for more.

 I spent a lot of time trying to design a very efficient symbol layer for programming.
 To do so, I referred heavily to character and bigram frequencies in programming langues.